 Briefing papers synthesise findings on important themes from LSAY research reports and contain additional analysis of LSAY data.Learn more >

 Data tools provide quick and easy access to summary LSAY data so users can readily explore results from the LSAY surveys.
+Resources to help you understand and use the data are also available.

 More detailed information about the LSAY data, including how to access the confidentialised unit record files, can be found in the Data section.